getsolus/solus-site.github.io/content/blog/2018/02/2018-02-15-exploring-solus-architecture/index.md

 We consider it invalid to ship any files in `/boot` in any Solus package.
 Instead, our kernels live in `/usr/lib/kernel`, and managed by [clr-boot-manager](https://github.com/clearlinux/clr-boot-manager) to promote/demote kernels from the boot partition/directory/ESP.
 This allows a level of granularity not possible before, such as controlling per-kernel command lines, as well as always having an "old" kernel to fallback to if there are problems with the newly updated kernel.
 This gives us an almost bulletproof boot when it comes to kernel management. `usysconf` will automatically call out to `clr-boot-manager` during any transaction that alters the kernel paths, such as `/usr/lib/kernel` or `/usr/share/kernel/cmdline.d`.
 During the early conception of `clr-boot-manager`, it was decided that the tool should be agnostic and provide a sane approach to boot management, as well as some level of standardisation of dual booting on the EFI System Partition.
 As such, all boot assets are fully namespaced to avoid conflicts.

 Another noticeable difference here is in how we handle the `initramfs` (initial RAM filesystem).
 In the majority of Linux distributions, this is produced on the end users system during some postinstall operation/transaction, which can be susceptible to local failures (such as invalid local configurations breaking the target image).
 Conversely, we produce the `initramfs` image during the kernel compilation, shipping these prebuilt images directly to the users along with the kernel package.
 It is then the job of `clr-boot-manager`to promote these alongside the kernel to the boot partition/ESP.
-This change alone has solved a whole host of issues for us, and enabled a level of reproducability and testing previously impossible with target-specific images.
+This change alone has solved a whole host of issues for us, and enabled a level of reproducibility and testing previously impossible with target-specific images.

 ### Driver Management